Canada won't be rushed into signing TPP, Trudeau insists in Vietnam

-Prime Minister Justin Trudeau insists Canada will not be pressed into signing an updated Trans-Pacific Partnership agreement if it fails to align with the country's best interests.
+Prime Minister Justin Trudeau insists he will not be pressed into signing an updated Trans-Pacific Partnership treaty too hastily, even if some of Canada's partners are keen to secure a quick agreement.

-Trudeau made the remarks Wednesday in response to a question on whether he's prepared to walk away from the 11-country trade pact if the revised version of the deal doesn't include several new "progressive" chapters Canada has been pushing for.
+Trudeau made the remarks Wednesday when asked whether he would walk away from the 11-country trade pact if the revised deal failed to include several new "progressive" chapters Canada has been pushing for.

-"We believe that progressive, solid trade deals can help citizens in all sorts of different countries, at different levels of development and our ministers are very much focused on that," Trudeau told reporters in Hanoi, Vietnam, where he started his multi-day trip through Southeast Asia.
+"We believe that progressive, solid trade deals can help citizens in all sorts of different countries, at different levels of development and our ministers are very much focused on that," Trudeau told reporters in Hanoi, where he started his multi-day trip through Southeast Asia.

+For subscribers: TPP without the U.S.: a dangerous sideshow for Canada while NAFTA still in play

 "But let me, of course, remind everyone that Canada will not be rushed into a deal that is not in the best interests of Canada and of Canadians."